ananse-im/ripple-libpp/README.md

 * The `ripplelibppdemo` executes all test suites of the `ripplelipp` on iOS simulators and devices.
 Run the target and it should show "All checks pass" on the screen.
 If any test fail, please contact [ananse](help@ananse.im).
 * The `ripplelibpp` is a static library for iOS.
 Below is instructions to integrate with Swift project

+	1. Make sure to run `git pull --recurse-submodules` to pull all the submodules.
+Also please verify the submodule `extras/rippled` is using `vpay365` branch.

-	1. Add `ripple-libpp.xcodeproj` into your project.
+	2. Add `ripple-libpp.xcodeproj` into your project.
 In build phase tab, add `ripplelibpp` as the dependency.
 In Link Binary With Libraries, add `ripplelibpp`.
-	2. In build settings, add the path to `vpay365-provisioning` into header search path.
+	3. Header files are installed at `build2/ripple-libpp.build/$(CONFIGURATION)/incldue/ripplelibpp`.
+In header search path, add link to that header files.
-	3. In the umbrella or bridging header, add `import VPay365Wallet.h`.
+	4. In the umbrella or bridging header, add `import VPay365Wallet.h`.

 ## Demo